How to Enter

 Please be aware of resolution requirements.

 Verbal descriptions of your work are not required.
-Though if you feel it would help, please include – the judges will review them.
+Though if you feel it would help, please include in the form of a pdf – the judges will review them.

 Please make sure you include all team members!